MongoDB Atlas gives you access to all of MongoDB's core features of the database, including:

 Is MongoDB building data centers all over the world?

 No, we are not building data centers.

-Instead, MongoDB Atlas runs on different cloud platforms, such as Amazon Web Services, Microsoft Azure, and Google Cloud Platform, all of which provide extensive offerings in terms of data center location and SLA.
+Instead, MongoDB Atlas runs on different cloud platforms, such as Amazon Web Services, Microsoft Azure, and Google Cloud Platform, all of which provide extensive offerings in terms of data center location and SLAs.
 Initially we will support AWS, and are working to add support for other cloud platforms in the future.

 What instance sizes are available to me?